Space-time reduced basis methods for parametrized unsteady Stokes equations: Numerical results

-In both test cases, we generated $N_{\bm{\mu}} = 50$ training snapshots by solving the FOM problem (see Subsection \ref{subs: discretization_stokes}) for $50$ different parameter values, sampled uniformly at random from $\mathcal{D}$ .
+In both test cases, we generated $N_{\bm{\mu}} = 100$ training snapshots by solving the FOM problem (see Subsection \ref{subs: discretization_stokes}) for $100$ different parameter values, suitably sampled from $\mathcal{D} := \mathcal{D}_f \times \mathcal{D}_c$.
 We denote with $\mathcal{D}^{train} \subset \mathcal{D}$ the set of training parameters.
-To compute the FOM solutions, we employed the same computational framework as in \cite{pegolotti2021model}, which is based on \emph{LifeV}, a C++ FE library with support to high--performance computing \cite{bertagna2017lifev}.
-We employed P2--P1 Taylor--Hood Lagrangian finite elements for the discretization of the velocity and pressure subspaces, respectively; we adopted BDF2 as time integrator.
-The average computational wall time for a single FOM simulation is $1936$ \si{\second} for the Symmetric Bifurcation test case and $6567$ \si{\second} for the Femoropopliteal Bypass one.
-Table \ref{tab: fem_mesh_info} reports the main features of the computational meshes.
-Concerning the temporal supremizers enrichment, we set $\epsilon_t=0.5$, unless otherwise specified.
+To compute the FOM solutions, we employed the same computational framework of \cite{pegolotti2021model}, which is based on \emph{LifeV}, a C++ FE library with support to high--performance computing \cite{bertagna2017lifev}.
+We employed P2--P1 Taylor--Hood Lagrangian finite elements for the discretization of the velocity and pressure subspaces, respectively.
+We adopted BDF2 as time integrator; we remark that the space--time full--order linear system in Eq.\eqref{eq: monolitic_FOM_blocks_matrix} has not been explicitly assembled.
+The sparse linear systems arising at each time step have been solved using the preconditioned GMRES method with the saddle point block preconditioner proposed in \cite{pegolotti2021model}.
+Concerning the temporal velocity basis enrichment, we set $\varepsilon^t=0.9$, unless otherwise specified (see Algorithm \ref{alg: pressure time supremizers}).

-For each test case, we performed $N_{\bm{\mu}}^* = 10$ additional FOM simulations in order to evaluate the performances of the proposed ROMs.
-We define as $\mathcal{D}^{test} := \{\bm{\mu}_i^*\}_{i=1}^{N_{\bm{\mu}}^*}$ the set of test parameters, sampled uniformly at random from $\mathcal{D}$.
-Figure \ref{fig:velocity_fom} shows the velocity magnitude at time $t = 0.13$ \si{\second} for one test snapshot for each test case.
+For each test case, we performed $N_{\bm{\mu}}^* = 20$ additional FOM simulations in order to evaluate the performances of the proposed ROMs.
+We define $\mathcal{D}^{test} := \{\bm{\mu}_i^*\}_{i=1}^{N_{\bm{\mu}}^*}$ as the set of test parameters, sampled from $\mathcal{D}$ and such that $\mathcal{D}^{test} \cap \mathcal{D}^{train} = \emptyset$.
 The performances of the proposed ROMs are assessed both in terms of accuracy and of computational efficiency.
-The former is evaluated considering the average (over the test snapshots) relative errors on velocity and pressure, measured in the norms induced by the symmetric and positive definite matrices $\bm{X}_u^{st}$ and $\bm{X}_p^{st}$ (see Eq.\eqref{eq: ST norms matrices}, respectively.
+To evaluate the former, we consider the average (over the test snapshots) relative errors on velocity and pressure, measured in the norms induced by the symmetric and positive definite matrices $\bm{X}_u^{st}$ and $\bm{X}_p^{st}$ (see Eq.\eqref{eq: ST norms matrices}), respectively.
 Therefore, we define: